nicolasochem/tzip/drafts/current/draft-consensus-key.md

   This operation fails if the governance toggle `--drain-toggle-vote` is set to **Off**, see next section.

-  This operation fails if the implicit account associated with the consensus key is not initialized.
+  This operation is a regular `Manager_operation`.
+Thus, it fails if the implicit account associated with the consensus key is not initialized, and if it cannot pay for the associated fees.

 ### A new toggle vote `--drain-toggle-vote`